 A deload week is about much more than just resting.
 It actually prepares your body for an increased demand that will be placed on it.

-That means, after a deload week, you should feel rejuvenated and ready to hit the gym hard, while your muscles will be raring to go after having had a bit of a break.
+That means, after a deload week, you should feel rejuvenated and ready to go to the gym and hit it hard.
+Your muscles will be raring to go after having had a bit of a break.

 A period of deloading can even help you gain more strength.